Jamestown Bridge: History

-Navigating around Narragansett Bay had proved troublesome since the colonial era, the first ferry operation began in 1675 introduced an alternate to the long route around Providence, Rhode Island.
-Steam service in the West Passage began in 1888 and reduced travel times, but subject to weather conditions.
-In 1920, the first plans for the Jamestown Bridge began and it was stimulated by the Newport Ferry Company's financial troubles.
-In 1934, during the Great Depression, the State of Rhode Island sought funding from the United States federal government to construct bridges over both the West Passage and East Passage of the bay.
+Navigating around Narragansett Bay had proved troublesome since the colonial era.
+The first ferry operation began in 1675, providing an alternate to the long route around Providence, Rhode Island.
+Steam service in the West Passage began in 1888 and reduced travel times, but it was subject to weather conditions.
+Plans were developed in 1920 for the Jamestown Bridge, stimulated by the Newport Ferry Company's financial troubles.
+The State of Rhode Island sought funding from the federal government in 1934 to construct bridges over both the West Passage and East Passage of the bay.
 The plans were well-supported and passed the Rhode Island House of Representatives by a 96-to-1 vote, and were approved by President Franklin Roosevelt.
 The minor opposition to the bridge's construction was quelled after the 1938 New England hurricane destroyed the ferry docks and one of the ferryboats on September 21, 1938, stopping ferry service.